IIIF/api/source/api/auth/0.9/index.md

 Now with the access token added in the `Authorization` header, the client retries the request for the Description Resource to determine whether the user is now successfully authenticated and authorized.
 Clients _SHOULD_ store the URIs of login services that have been accessed by the user and not prompt the user to login again when they are already authenticated.

 If there is a logout service described in the Description Resource then the client _SHOULD_ provide a logout link.
-The client _SHOULD_ present this URL to the user in a separate window with a URL bar to help prevent spoofing attacks.
+The client _SHOULD_ present this URL to the user in a separate tab or window with a URL bar to help prevent spoofing attacks.

 If the user is successfully authenticated but not authorized, or business logic on the server dictates that authorization will never be possible, then the server _MUST_ respond to Description Resource requests with the 403 (Forbidden) HTTP status code.